Mutual information area laws for thermal free fermions: An exact asymptotic expression for the mutual information

 then

 \end{theorem} As a consequence, Eq.\ (\ref{eqn:miwithsummedkernel}) can be rewritten in the following way:

-Let us conclude this subsection by commenting on the second order term in the trace formula of Theorem \ref{th:Widomformula}.
-Recently, another related approach aiming at a simplification of Widom's formula has been discussed in the literature.
-The main result of a recent masters' thesis \cite{MasterVassiliev} is a derivation of a second order trace formula from asymptotic inverses and appropriate factorisations of the symbol.
-The presented final expression of the second order term does not contain $k$-sum as well and finally only involves the calculation of an appropriate double integral -- a result similar to ours.
-However, the given double integral always involves complex valued integration whereas our formula contains only real valued integrands right from the beginning (whenever the symbol is real-valued and the analytic function restricted to the reals is also real-valued as usually satisfied in problems of practical relevance).
+Let us conclude this subsection by commenting on the second order term in the trace formula of Theorem \ref{th:Widomformula}. \je{In unpublished work that we learnt of upon completion of our work}, another related approach aiming at a simplification of Widom's formula has been discussed: The result of a \je{masters' thesis} \cite{MasterVassiliev} is a derivation of a second order trace formula from asymptotic inverses and appropriate factorisations of the symbol.
+The presented final expression of the second order term does not contain $k$-sum as well and finally only involves the calculation of an appropriate double integral -- a result similar to ours. \je{The real-valued integration approach presented here is elementary and readily gives rise to a computable formula in context at hand.}

 Indeed, the idea to approach the trace formula starting with the inverse function rather then the usual logarithm (the term $E(\mu)$ from Szeg\"o's theorem is just the second order term of the logarithm) has many didactical and computational advantages in our opinion.
 First of all, this computationally inappropriate and practically incomputable $k-$sum in $E_h(\mu)$ is missing right from the beginning -- note that for larger and larger $k$, the integrand becomes more and more oscillatory in a fashion that is hard to grasp.
 Furthermore, there exist well-known asymptotic expansions for asymptotic inverses even for higher order terms (which are very useful for approximate solutions of systems of linear equation with coefficient matrix being a T{\"o}plitz matrix for example).
 Last but not least the authors of Ref.\ \cite{MasterVassiliev} were able to derive second order formulas for block T{\"o}plitz matrices (which require -- unlike the final result in the one-dimensional setting -- an explicit factorisation of $\lambda \id-\mu$ where $\mu$ is the matrix-valued symbol and $\lambda$ is an arbitrary complex number on the integration contour).